 Here are a few tips that may help you or someone you know feel more connected:

-- Respect for how people are managing their safety during COVID-19 is top priority but communication is the key.
+- Respect for how people are managing their safety during COVID-19 is a top priority but communication is the key.
 So, don’t assume what someone else’s COVID-19 contact rules are and rule them out of an invitation to a group get-together.
 Check it out with them.
 Their rules may have changed, or they may have found a way to feel safe and still participate that is mutually respectful of you and your other guests.

-- If you tend to invite only couples or only singles to certain get-togethers, consider mixing it up.
+- If you tend to invite-only couples or only singles to certain get-togethers, consider mixing it up.
 Your single friends may appreciate an evening or afternoon invite during this time even if everyone else is coupled up, and couples may enjoy a break from the couples-only get-togethers they are likely typically invited to attend.

 - Don’t assume that all your friends or relations are doing fine because you haven’t heard from them.
 Reach out.
 Find out what they are up to.
 Maybe they’ve discovered some fun COVID-19 safe activity, or maybe they could really benefit from a conversation pick-me-up right now.

-- Send friends, family members and/or associates you haven’t reached out to for a while something that lets them know you’re thinking about them — getting flowers, an ecard or even a voice memo can literally make someone’s day and keep them uplifted for longer than you might imagine.
+- Send friends, family members, and/or associates you haven’t reached out to for a while something that lets them know you’re thinking about them — getting flowers, an ecard, or even a voice memo can literally make someone’s day and keep them uplifted for longer than you might imagine.